Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Methods

-The first two terms of $\mathcal{L}$ assert the reconstruction's data fidelity to $\mathbf{k}_0$.
+The first two terms of $\mathcal{L}$ assert the reconstruction's data and appearance fidelity to $\mathbf{k}_0$.
 The last term enforces transform-domain sparsity of $\mathbf{x}$.
+The DC function in the last term proved necessary to avoid divergence of the loss during the first iterations of training, since the random input is not sparse in the transform domain.
 Settings for the weighting parameters $\eta_{1,2}$ and $\rho$ are reported in \secref{sec:methods}.
-For the sparsity regularization term $\mathcal{R}[\mathbf{x}]$, Total Variation (TV), as well as L1 norm of the wavelet coefficients (L1W) have proven useful \cite{Lustig.2007}.